 Autism levels are higher in boys than in girls

 There has been much research done on autism, especially in regards to genetics, but the exact causes for autism are still not known.
 In addition to this fact autism is not a curable disorder, although there are many different types of autism treatments available worldwide.
-For children with autism, many parents might opt to use a behavioral therapy such as Early Intensive Behavioural Intervention.
-Unfortunately in Canada, Early Intensive Behavioural Intervention is not covered under the national healthcare program.
+For children with autism, many parents might opt to use a behavioural therapy such as Early Intensive Behavioural Intervention.
+All the major countries like Australia and others also have the availability of disability support providers who specialize in taking care of people with permanent disabilities.
+Be it social support, home nursing, or learning life skills, such care providers can help make life a little smoother for people with autism.
+Unfortunately, in Canada, Early Intensive Behavioural Intervention is not covered under the national healthcare program.
 This presents yet another challenge bout life and autism from people with Autism Spectrum Disorder, as well as for their families.